-Our modern division of the Bible into chapters, however, is credited to Stephen Langton (c.
+Our modern division of chapters, however, is credited to Stephen Langton (c.
 1150 - 1228 A.D.), an Archbishop in Canterbury, England.
 He started his editing work around 1227.

-As for the division of the Bible into verses, one Jewish teacher, Mordecai Nathan, divided the Old Testament manuscripts in such a fashion beginning in 1445 A.D.
+As for the division of God's word into verses, one Jewish teacher, Mordecai Nathan, divided the Old Testament manuscripts in such a fashion beginning in 1445 A.D.
 Robert Estienne was a 16th century printer living in Paris, France.
 He is credited as being the first person to print copies of the New Testament using the numbering system for Bible verses we are familiar with today.

 Since the time of the Geneva translation (an English version published in Paris, 1560), which preceded the famous 1611 King James translation, nearly all Bibles have used the same numbering system.